-St. Ignatius Loyola is a Jesuit parish, school, and adult education centre located at the corner of Stafford Street and Corydon Avenue in Winnipeg, Man., Canada.
+St. Ignatius Loyola is a Jesuit parish, school, and Education Centre located at the corner of Stafford Street and Corydon Avenue in Winnipeg, Man., Canada.
 Founded in 1908, it continues today as a place to develop a greater spiritual relationship with God.

 The following poem, written by our former pastor, Fr.
 Brian Massie, S. J. best describes our parish community in the Ignatian paradigm.